caendesilva/LightCov/README.md

 ### Sponsoring

-If you want to sponsor the development of LightCov, for example to pay for a more professional domain or even a dedicated server, you can do so by buying me a coffee and making a note that it is for LightCov.
-[Buy me a coffee](https://www.buymeacoffee.com/caen)
+If you want to sponsor the development of LightCov, for example to pay for a more professional domain or even a dedicated server, you can do so by buying me a coffee and making a note that it is for LightCov. [buymeacoffee.com/caen](https://www.buymeacoffee.com/caen)

 ## Information